marijnvdwekken/HydroSim/docs/epanet.md

 # EPANET Simulation with Modbus Controls

-This documentation explains the Python script that integrates an EPANET simulation with Modbus communication to interact with external PLCs.
-The script reads control values (e.g., pump speeds, valve settings) from PLCs, applies them to the EPANET model, and writes simulation results back to the PLCs.
+This Python script runs an EPANET simulation with Modbus controls, allowing for real-time interaction between the EPANET model/network and external PLCs.
+The script reads control values from PLCs via Modbus, applies them to the EPANET simulation, and then writes the simulation results back to the PLCs.

 ## Table of Contents
 - [Overview](#overview)